Read our coverage of the coronavirus pandemic here.

 Perhaps more significantly a proposal to strengthen the existing system is more likely to be preserved after the crisis than something completely new like UBI.

-Where will the money end up?
+Where will the money for minimum income guarantee end up?

 NEF’s proposed minimum income guarantee is very similar to the Liveable Income Guarantee that openDemocracy has been calling for, also pitched at around £200, based on a petition plus testimonials from people who are left out of the government scheme.
 But for openDemocracy economics editor Laurie Macfarlane, the biggest question about the government’s bailout proposals is: ‘will the money end up where it’s needed most?
 The government is spending unprecedented amounts.
 Who will benefit and who will bear the cost?’